Click here to create your website hosting account.

 Then if at some point in the future, you need to refer to the information you will be able to do so with ease.

-When you have received your account name and password, you will then be able to log into your SBI website account by going to the account login page at SBI's website, as directed in the emails.
+When you have received your account name and password, you will then be able to log into your Solo Build It website account by going to the account login page at Solo Build It's website, as directed in the emails.

 There you will be introduced to the training material in both text and video formats.